YANGCHIHUNG/auto-subtitle/README.md

 ## Features

 - **Automatic Subtitle Generation:**
-  Uses the Whisper model (implemented in `generate.py`) to process an input video and generate a corresponding SRT subtitle file.
+  Uses the Whisper model (`generate.py`) to process a video and create an SRT file.

 - **Subtitle Embedding:**
-  Uses FFmpeg's subtitle filter (implemented in `embed.py`) to embed the generated (or provided) SRT subtitle file into the video, producing a final video with embedded subtitles.
+  Uses FFmpeg (`embed.py`) to embed the SRT file into the video, producing a final video with subtitles.

 - **Command Line Interface:**
-  The tool is run from the command line.
-If only the path to the input video is provided, the tool automatically generates the SRT file and saves all output files in an `output/` directory.
-You do not need to specify the `--subtitle` and `--output` options in this case.
+  Automatically generates and saves output files in the `output/` directory when provided with a video path.

 - **Manual Subtitle Editing:**
-  If you wish to manually edit the generated SRT file, you can do so and then run the "Embedding Subtitles Only" functionality (using `embed.py`) to embed your modified subtitles into the video.
+  Edit the generated SRT file and use `embed.py` to embed the modified subtitles into the video.

 ## Installation